NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 ![Grafana: Fastly]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Grafana-Fastly.png)

-This is just a random dashboard I think is pretty cool.
+This is just a random dashboard that I think is pretty cool.
 It's traffic broken down by country of origin.
 It's split into major continents and you can see how traffic rolls around the world as people are awake.

 ![Grafana: Continents]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Grafana-Continents.png)

 If you follow me on Twitter, you're likely aware [we're having some garbage collection issues with .NET Core](https://github.com/aspnet/AspNetCore/issues/3409#issuecomment-436677987).
-Needing to keep an eye on this isn't new though, we've had this dashboard for years:
+Needing to keep an eye on this isn't new though.
+We've had this dashboard for years:

 ![Grafana: Garbage Collection]({{ site.contenturl }}SO-Monitoring/SO-Monitoring-Grafana-GC.png)